IgnacioSalvarrey/tech-assessment/qa/homework/UX_FINDINGS.md

 **Recommendation:**
 Add a confirmation message before cancelling a session, such as "Are you sure you want to cancel this session?"

+## UX-05 — No feedback when there are no search results

+**Area:** Coach search

+**Finding:**
+When a search or filter returns no coaches, the application does not provide a clear message explaining that no results were found.

+**Impact:**
+Users may be unsure whether the search was processed correctly or whether there are simply no coaches matching their criteria.

+**Recommendation:**
+Display a clear empty-state message, such as "No coaches found matching your search.
+Try adjusting your filters."